codywon/SmartHome-Server/README.md

 # SmartHome-Server
-server side of a smart home system
+server side of  smart home system which based on Laravel 5.1 LTS